-Barratt Developments PLC is committed to trading ethically, with zero tolerance for modern slavery (including human rights violations, child and forced labour or human trafficking in any form), in our own operations and our supply chain.
+Barratt Developments PLC is committed to preventing, identifying, managing and mitigating modern slavery risk (including human rights violations, child and forced labour or human trafficking in any form), in our own operations and our supply chain.

 Through our Building Sustainably framework we commit to 'Valuing human rights and championing fairness by preventing modern slavery within our supply chain and being a committed Living Wage Employer.'
 We uphold high quality labour standards and human rights within our value chain through a risk-based approach to procurement, supplier development and continuous improvement.
 We have policies and procedures in place that support the core values of the United Nations Universal Declaration of Human Rights and the UN Guiding Principles of Business and Human Rights.